kovacevicdejan/snake/README.md

 # snake
-A simple implementation of a snake game, done in Java
+A simple implementation of a Snake game, done in Java